degawa/Himeno-Benchmark-in-Modern-Fortran/README.md

 ## Requirement
 Fortran 2008 or later.
-This program is compiled using Intel oneAPI ver.
-2021.1 and gfortran ver.
-10.3.0 for windows.
+This program is compiled and tested using Intel oneAPI ver.
+2021.1 for windows, gfortran ver.
+9.3.0 for ubuntu on wsl2, and gfortran ver.
+9.2.0 for macos.

 ## Usage